typhonjs-fvtt-lib/test-multiple-issue/README.md

 ![test-multiple-foundry](./images/test-multiple-shared-runtime.gif)

 Resolution: Well, it looks like I'm going to get very familiar with the Svelte internals over the next X weeks.
-This is a major showstopper for utilizing Svelte on a shared / large platform like Foundry VTT.
+This is a major showstopper for utilizing Svelte on a large platform like Foundry VTT.
 I can use whatever guidance and help in debugging and providing a significant contribution to Svelte making it possible to have multiple independent Svelte apps running on a single browser page.
 You can reach me on Discord at `MLeahy#4299`.